sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 ## Service Accounts in Kubernetes
 Every namespace has a default service account

+A service account in Kubernetes is a non-human identity that provides a way for applications to authenticate to a Kubernetes cluster's API server
 ```yaml
 ## There are two kinds of accounts -
 - service account - used by machines like jenkins, prometheus